amitjoy/osgi-messaging/README.md

 ### Installation

-To use it in OSGi environment, you only need to install `in.bytehue.messaging.mqtt5.provider`.
+To use it in the OSGi environment, you only need to install `in.bytehue.messaging.mqtt5.provider`.

 --------------------------------------------------------------------------------------------------------------